Centralized management and reporting for the sudoers policy file

 Enhance Sudo 1.8.1 with a central policy server, centralized sudo management and reporting.

-Privilege Manager for Sudo, now a part of the Privileged Access Suite for Unix, enables your organization to extend sudo with a central policy server, centralized management of sudo and the sudoers’ policy file, as well as centralized reporting on sudoers’ access rights and activities, and keystroke logging of activities performed through sudo.
-With Privilege Manager for Sudo plug ins, your organization can take privileged account management through sudo to the next level across a number of Unix/Linux servers.
+Privilege Manager for Sudo, part of the Privileged Access Suite for Unix, enables centralized management for sudoer policy files.
+Easily generate reports on sudoer access rights and activities, and keystroke logging of activities performed through sudo.
+With Privilege Manager for Sudo plug-ins, your organization can take privileged account management through sudo to the next level across a number of Unix/Linux servers.

 - Extend sudo – New capabilities allow your organization to extend sudo with plug-ins (central policy server and keystroke logging) that fit into the sudo modular framework.